 Everyone loves finding loose change in the sofa.
 A payment intelligence platform achieves this at scale for subscription companies.
-Best-in-breed solutions offer a turnkey outsourced platform that helps customers win incremental revenue without ever needing to invest resources or create dedicated teams.
-It simply connects to your PSP and other existing systems via robust APIs to analyze your data, quantify, and deliver incremental revenue quickly.
+Best-in-breed solutions offer a turnkey outsourced platform that helps customers win revenue without ever needing to invest resources or create dedicated teams.
+It simply connects to your PSP and other existing systems via robust APIs to analyze your data, quantify, and deliver revenue quickly.
 Pre-built.
 No code.
 Ready in minutes.

 Modern platforms rely on the latest artificial intelligence and machine learning technologies to optimize each transaction for success – at checkout, during trial conversion, and on recurring transactions.